 Estimate at least two to three hours in each zoo.

-There are several shows (each last for about 20 minutes) and feeding of the animals that you can participate in.
+There are several shows (each lasts for about 20 minutes) as well as the feeding of the animals that you can participate in.
 Check the webpage for Singapore Zoo, River Safari & Night Safari for the feeding times and shows.

 Singapore Zoo & Night Safari Ticket Prices

 - Singapore Zoo ticket prices: adult: 35 SGD = 26 US$, child: 23 SGD = 17 us$